D is riding a two-wheeler! Without training wheels! And he learned almost instantly.

 Such was the case on Saturday night.
 But Paul persisted.
 And they started up and down the street with Paul holding on tight to the back of D’s bike.

 And we were right.
 He was more than ready.
 It was only a matter of minutes before he was riding by himself!
 Of course he wouldn’t let Daddy leave his side, which resulted in a great workout for the ole hubby.

 When he got tired of practicing, he requested that we return the trainers to the bike.
 I was like, “Huh-uh.
 No way.”
 I think Paul might have actually agreed to such an act of sabotage!
 But I stood firm, and he agreed that there should be no turning back.
 So the bike went into the garage without its trainers.

 The neighbors who were all outside enjoying the warm, sunny September Sunday afternoon were all cheering for him.
 And of course we ran to get the video camera.
-A little while later, his favorite bike riding buddy who lives across the street arrived at home, and David wasted no time dashing over to show off his newly acquired skill.
+A little while later, his favorite bike riding buddy who lives across the street arrived at home, and D wasted no time dashing over to show off his newly acquired skill.
 His friend grabbed his helmet, hopped on his own bike, and they took off.
 They raced up and down the street until we called them in for dinner.